 There’s a way for everyone to get involved.
 Donate securely online, volunteer as a tutor, spread awareness by participating in one of our annual events, or even come work for us.
 You can make a real difference for our communities.
 They depend upon your support.
-Thank you!

 Other Volunteer Opportunities

-There are many ways you can contribute to the work of TCL even if you do not want to become a tutor.
+There are many ways you can contribute to the work of Tri-County Literacy, even if you do not want to become a tutor.
 We often need assistance in the office with mailings, publicity, and technology implementation.
-We also need volunteers to help during fundraisers and other TCL events.
+We also need volunteers to help during fundraisers and other events.
 This can range from being an events coordinator to helping set up tables or distribute flyers.
 There is even the possibility of doing some volunteer work preparing grants, writing appeals letters, and building relationships with potential contributors in the community.
 By helping Tri-County Literacy, you can not only help people in your community, you can also gain valuable skills and add to your resume.
 Please contact the office for more information.
 We’d love to hear from you.

 Please check Employment Opportunities on the “About” tab.

-The Candy Cane Train: Every December, TCL hosts the Candy Cane Train, a two-day event in Bath, where young children and adults kick-off the Christmas season with a ride from Bath to Wiscasset on the Candy Cane Train with Santa’s elves.
+The Candy Cane Train: Every December, Tri-County Literacy hosts the Candy Cane Train, a two-day event in Bath, where young children and adults kick-off the Christmas season with a ride from Bath to Wiscasset on the Candy Cane Train with Santa’s elves.
 Cookies, hot chocolate, and a visit with Santa Claus are included.
 All proceeds support our two programs: Literacy Volunteers and Read With Me .
 Funding from the Davenport Trust in Bath and other contributors, as well as numerous dedicated volunteers, make this event a huge success year after year.